Labour hire law changes 2026

 2. Overall compliance is more important

-LHA will have more scope to assess compliance with relevant laws to make licensing decisions – including to refuse an application or cancel a licence – by considering:
+LHA has more scope to assess compliance with relevant laws to make licensing decisions – including to refuse an application or cancel a licence – by considering:

 • previous, current and ongoing compliance with relevant laws